pdmosses/metaborg.github.io/docs/references/statix/rules.md

 $ConstraintName : {$Type "*"}* -> $Type
 ```

-In addition to the regular list of input sorts, a 'sort for the output term is
+In addition to the regular list of input sorts, a sort for the output term is
 provided to the constraint declaration.

 Rule definitions for a functional constraint look as follows: